Fred Harrison (author)

 Fred Harrison (born 1944) is a British author, economist, economic commentator, and corporate policy advisor, notable for his stances on land reform and belief that an overreliance on land, property, and mortgages weakens economic structures and makes companies vulnerable to economic collapse.
-Dirk Bezemer, a Professor of Economics at the University of Groningen in the Netherlands, noted that Harrison was one of the earliest to have predicted the 2008 global financial crisis.
+Dirk Bezemer, a professor of economics at the University of Groningen in the Netherlands, noted that Harrison was one of the earliest to have predicted the 2008 financial crisis.
 In 2005 Harrison commented: "The next property market tipping point is due at end of 2007 or early 2008 ...
-The only way prices can be brought back to affordable levels is a slump or recession.”
+The only way prices can be brought back to affordable levels is a slump or recession."

 Early life

 Harrison was born in British Cyprus, and educated in England, Germany, and Singapore.
 After studying at Ruskin College, Oxford, he graduated from University College, Oxford, with a BA (Hons) and read for his MSc at University of London.
 Harrison lives in London with his wife, Rita.
 They have one daughter, Nina Harrison.